OmidJalali84/New-ERC20s/README.md

 # Standard Tokens

-These Tokens use standards for developing.
+These tokens use standard libraries for developing.
 Although they use useful options, they are completely safe.
-It is recommended to use this functionalities and use them as reference.
+It is recommended to use these tokens as a reference.

 ## ZKLink